 Oh, My Aching Feet!

-This marathon shopping can be h-a-r-d on the feet.
+This marathon shopping can be hard on the feet.
 Shoppers may end up walking for miles from one end of the mall to the other and back again.
 Know when you need to take a break.
 Sit down as often as needed to rest your tired feet.
 It’s also a good idea to wear shoes and socks that are designed for people with diabetes.
-They can help alleviate the stress on your feet.
+Certain foot conditions may make feet painful and walking difficult without the correct footwear.
+You should take extra precautions when you purchase shoes and socks.
+Think about visiting a podiatrist who specializes in feet and foot care.
+They can help you to alleviate the stress on your feet.

 Eating on the Go